Indoor Air Quality Sensor

-Product Overview
+Product description

 The Pressac Indoor Air Quality (IAQ) sensor measures and reports a variety of environmental factors:

-• Carbon Dioxide level
+• Carbon Dioxide level.

-• Relative Humidity
+• Relative Humidity.

-• Temperature
+• Temperature.

-• Particulate Matter
+• Particulate Matter.

-• Volatile Organic Compounds
+• Volatile Organic Compounds.

 The sensor is designed to be permanently installed, providing up to date and historical data on the air quality in the area being measured.

 The IAQ outputs data using the EnOcean protocol, a low-power short-range wireless protocol containing current values for each of the factors being measured.
-These data packets or “telegrams” can then be received by a compatible receiving device such as the Pressac Enocean Gateway, which translates them into useful data to be passed on to a cloud-based back-end system.
+These data packets or “telegrams” can then be received by a compatible receiving device such as the Pressac EnOcean Gateway, which translates them into useful data to be passed on to a cloud-based back-end system.

 Installation